IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Note that the optical nodes do not actively participate in the LLDP packet exchange and does not send any LLDP packets.

-### Cross-technology link Discovery {#cross-technology-link-discovery}
+### Cross-technology Ethernet link Discovery {#cross-technology-link-discovery}

-The MDSC can discover a Cross-technology link by matching the plug-id values of the two LTPs reported by two adjacent O-PNC and P-PNC: in case LLDP snooping is used, the P-PNC reports the LLDP information sent by the corresponding Ethernet interface on the IP router while the
+The MDSC can discover a cross-technology Ethernet link by matching the plug-id values of the two LTPs reported by two adjacent O-PNC and P-PNC: in case LLDP snooping is used, the P-PNC reports the LLDP information sent by the corresponding Ethernet interface on the IP router while the